 Traveling to domestic and international meetings to share your research is an important part of building a scientific career.
 We encourage students to travel to appropriate meetings in consultation with one’s mentor.
-Once the meeting and funding have been identified, the program manager of Biochemistry Patty Mueller, Room 673 E Light Hall is happy to help students purchase airfare, register for meetings, or make deposits for hotels.
-Please arrange to meet Patty to complete the travel authorization forms prior to travel.
+Once the meeting and funding have been identified, the BRET office has a dedicated travel coordinator who is happy to help students purchase airfare, register for meetings, or make deposits for hotels.
+Please arrange to meet Aaron Howard to complete the travel authorization forms prior to travel.

 Please research the BRET travel page for more details on travel forms and policy.